 - GEB 6457 Ethics, Law and Sustainable Business Practices

 Hanna-West's work has been focused on engaging key stakeholders in the process of positive change and facilitating a shared, strategic vision among business leaders.
-She has directed student sustainability applied research on many corporations and organizations such as Lykes Industries, Mote Marine, and the City of Tampa, giving students opportunities to apply tools learned in the classroom to real life cases and improve the organizations sustainable performance.
-Hanna-West works individually with many students on Directed Studies focusing on various organizational sustainability initiatives, and mentors several study abroad students.
+She has directed student sustainability applied research on many corporations and organizations and believes in giving students opportunities to apply tools learned in the classroom to real-life cases to improve organizations' sustainable performance.
+She works individually with many students on internships and directed studies focusing on various organizational sustainability initiatives, and mentors several study-abroad students.

-- Coordinated the first Building Sustainable Enterprise symposium at USF in April 2006 that expanded into a multi-discipline business sustainability symposium in 2007
+- Coordinated the first Building Sustainable Enterprise Symposium at USF in 2006 that expanded into a multi-discipline, business sustainability symposium in 2007

 - Formed a committee and partnered with the Hillsborough City/County Planning Commission to host the first Getting Green by Going Green business sustainability expo at the USF Sun Dome